HaniMassoud/PulseBanking/README.md

 Pulse Banking Platform is a scalable, multi-tenant banking system that allows multiple banks to operate on a single platform while maintaining strict data isolation.

+Pulse Banking Platform can be deployed separately for each region or country for data sovereignty and regulatory compliance.

+Pulse Banking Platform can also be deployed for a single Bank or Financial Institution that wants a dedicated, single-tenant platform.

 ## Architecture

 The solution follows Clean Architecture principles with the following structure: